jonasalbuquerque/ping/README.md

 # Ping Application

-Simple ping application with two threads (client and server) that communicate.
+Simple ping application with two threads (client and server) communicating by sockets and exchanging ICMP messages.

 The client side: